API migration

 References

 REST based resources use the URL to identify a payment.
-So, you can have several p-chg-1 IDs within different payments.
+You can have several p-chg-1 IDs within different payments.
 Only in conjunction with the URL like https://api.heidelpay.com/v1/payments/p-pay-1/p-chg-1 it is evident that the charge belongs to p-pay-1.
 The following source code shows how references are used within the resources section of the JSON request:

 POST <https://api.heidelpay.com/v1/payments/charges>